Law of excluded middle

 In logic, the law of excluded middle or the principle of excluded middle states that for every proposition, either this proposition or its negation is true.
-Symbolically expressed, the law is (p ∨ ~p).
+Symbolically expressed, the law is $p \lor \neg p$.

 The law of the excluded middle is also known as the law/principle of the excluded third, in Latin principium tertii exclusi.
 Another Latin designation for the law is tertium non datur or "no third [possibility] is given".

 In classical logic, the law of the excluded middle is taken as a tautology.
-Intuitionistic logic, by contrast, does not assume the law.
+Intuitionistic logic, by contrast, does not affirm the law.
+To prove $p \lor \neg p$ in intuitionist logic, it is necessary to prove either $p$ or $\neg p$.

 History

 Aristotle

-William Hamilton writes in a history of the so called laws of thought:
+William Hamilton writes in a history of the so-called laws of thought: